Water Baptism by Immersion as Done in the Bible: Who? When? Why? How? In What Name?

 C. There is no infant baptism recorded or taught in the New Testament.

-1. Belief and repentance are required before water baptism.
+- 1. Belief and repentance are required before water baptism.
 Infants are incapable of these things.
+What is often called believers' baptism is the only method that fulfills these biblical requirements.

 II.
 When should such repentant Christian believers be baptized?